moromatt/text-to-video-glitch/README.md

 # text_to_video_glitch:
-Generate from a txt file a glitched video where chunks of randomic size from the txt are displayed for N frames.
+Generate a glitched video from a txt file, chunks of randomic sizes are taken from the txt and then displayed for N frames.
 K of N frames will be created with "glitched" characters.
 Set: number of glitched frames, number of maximum words per chunk, number of stable frames, background color, text color, image size, font.